carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 Machine learning systems are reliant on the training data we feed them to learn and make predictions.
 A model learns by giving weight to what it thinks are the main points (also known as features), generalising from all the information it's been given, so that when it encounters new similar information, it can find a way to recognise and interpret it.
 Bias in this respect simply refers to the balance of weights learned by the model, resulting for instance in overemphasis of the wrong features.
 In fact a model may even find patterns correlating to features that have been actively omitted from the training data, inferring from other provided features.
 The problem comes, then, when that training data is incomplete, or skewed in any way either intentionally or unintentionally.
 The model will ultimately reflect this with consequences of varying degrees, from the morally neutral (poor model accuracy) to the profoundly injust as has happened with [predictive policing algorithms](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).

 One of the clearest illustrations of this is in the case of machine learning systems being relied upon as tools for courts to use in sentencing, aiming to predict the likelihood of defendents committing a future crime.
 Analysis by ProPublica in 2016 of one system used widely throughout the United States, Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) tool, uncovered significant racial disparity between the system predictions for white and black defendants.
 The COMPAS tool assigns scores from 1 to 10 to a defendent based on 100 or so factors such as age, sex and criminal history although notably race has been excluded.
 While overall, "Northpointe’s assessment tool correctly predicts recidivism 61 percent of the time...blacks are almost twice as likely as whites to be labeled a higher risk but not actually re-offend.
 It makes the opposite mistake among whites: They are much more likely than blacks to be labeled lower risk but go on to commit other crimes.
 (Source: ProPublica analysis of data from Broward County, Fla.)".
-Interestingly, [subsequent study](https://www.theatlantic.com/technology/archive/2018/01/equivant-compas-algorithm/550646/) has revealed that the COMPAS tool was actually no better at predicting crimes than random people on the internet.
+Interestingly, [a subsequent study](https://www.theatlantic.com/technology/archive/2018/01/equivant-compas-algorithm/550646/) has revealed that the COMPAS tool was actually no better at predicting crimes than random people on the internet.

 >“Although neural networks might be said to write their own programs, they do so towards goals set by humans, using data collected for human purposes.
 If the data is skewed, even by accident, the computers will amplify injustice.” — The Guardian